Dilan-GitHub/WalmartSalesDataAnalysis/README.md

 1. How many unique product lines does the data have?
 2. What is the most common payment method?
-3. What is the most selling product line?
+3. What is the most common product line?
+4. What is the total number of sales transactions per month?
-4. What is the total revenue by month?
+5. What is the total revenue by month?
-5. What month had the largest COGS?
+6. What month had the largest COGS?
-6. What product line had the largest revenue?
+7. What product line had the largest revenue?
 5. What is the city with the largest revenue?
-6. What product line had the largest VAT?
+6. What was the average tax for each product line?
-7. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
-8. Which branch sold more products than average product sold?
+7. Which branch sold more products than average product sold?
-9. What is the most common product line by gender?
+8. What is the most common product line by gender?
-12. What is the average rating of each product line?
+9. What is the average rating of each product line?

 ### Sales